Last Update 21. August 2025

 Not an “official” title or category, but more of a collectively recognized level of desirability and/or rarity.
 It is true that by the very own definition, a Special Issue and/or a Limited Edition might be a GRAIL scarf, neither, however, is necessarily a prerequisite.

 This for example, is the case with both the (Les) Toits de Paris issues designed by father and son.
-Both scarves are considered GRAIL; the early design for being extremely rare and the second for its rarity, being highly coveted and a much loved design.
+Both scarves are considered GRAIL designs; the early one for its extreme rarity and the more current one for being highly coveted and a much-loved design.

 Please keep in mind that this category is rather subjective.